 • influences: Japanese, Chinese, Ancient Egyptian and Mycenaean.

 Gustav Klimt was born in Vienna, in 1862, the first born son of the Klimt couple.
 His father, Ernst Klimt, worked as an engraver and goldsmith, from whom he learned how to manipulate the famed metal.

-Early in his artistic career, he was a successful painter of architectural decorations in a conventional manner, but for the rest of his life and even after, he was always the subject of a controversy.
+Early in his artistic career, he was a successful painter of architectural decorations in a conventional manner, but for the rest of his life and even after, he was often the subject of controversy.

 The three paintings designed to decorate the ceiling of the Great Hall of the University of Vienna were criticized for their radical themes and material, and were called “pornographic”.